 At Shiftwork Solutions, safety concerns are definitely something we have to pay attention to.
-We keep abreast of safety research as it applies to shiftwork and bring that knowledge to the table when working with companies.
+We keep abreast of safety research as it applies to shiftwork and brings that knowledge to the table when working with companies.

 Over the years, there are a few standard issues that come up.
-I'd like to cover those now.
-I also would like to bring up a few safety practices that I have seen at other sites which lent themselves well to the establishment of a strong safety program.
+I’d like to cover those now.
+I also would like to bring up a few safety practices that I have seen at other sites that lent themselves well to the establishment of a strong safety program.

 As they occur to me…

 - As one ages, the ability to get enough sleep in one session diminishes.
 The main sleep period will shorten and people will find the need to nap during the day goes up.

 - Shift length plays a very small role in how much sleep one gets in a day.
 A person on an 8-hour shift may get a few more minutes of sleep when compared to a person on a 12-hour shift.
 However, people get a great deal more sleep on days they don’t come in to work: about 60 to 90 minutes more.
 So, its better to work a shift with more days off.
 This usually means longer shifts.

 - The older one gets, the harder it is to work more days in a row.
 It is also harder to adjust to different shifts – a problem that is growing smaller as more and more companies get away from rotating shifts.

 - We need about 8-hours of sleep a day.

 - When people become sleepy, they care less about doing a good job.
 This will start to show up in small ways as people begin to take short-cuts in their work.
 Short-cuts can lead to quality, production and safety problems if left unchecked.